qbead/qbeadWebsite/content/book/progpatterns.md

 # Functions

 Functions, also known as routines, are commands that take a few variables and do something useful with them.
-A function could act like a calculator, computing a new value based on the variables that are given to it.
-A function could also do something that affects the world around it, like blinking an LED, playing a sound, or sending a message.
+A function can act like a calculator, computing a new value based on the variables that are given to it.
+A function can also do something that affects the world around it, like blinking an LED, playing a sound, or sending a message.

 Most programing languages have some functions built into them, similar to how